-Students should also be informed of the university policies on academic misconduct (see the Code of Student Rights, Responsibilities, and Conduct and the Processes and Procedures for Implementation of the Code at IU Bloomington).
+Students should also be informed of the university policies on academic misconduct (see the Code of Student Rights, Responsibilities, and Conduct).
 The teacher should be careful to monitor any possible acts of academic misconduct.
 Procedures to follow are outlined in the Processes and Procedures document.
 The teacher should report any violations to the Dean of Students in an online form which is available at the Dean of Students website (see "Academic Misconduct").

 An Academic Fairness Committee of the Jacobs School of Music, consisting of faculty and students and coordinated by the Associate Dean for Instruction, is available to students who have a grievance concerning grades or other academic matters.
 This committee also serves as an appeal board for students charged with academic misconduct.
 The committee follows the procedures outlined in the Code and other School and University documents.
 The Associate Dean for Instruction has more information about appeal and committee procedures.

 Grade Rosters and Deadlines

-You will receive an email from the Office of the Registrar regarding Verification of Attendance rosters and Early Evaluation rosters for your courses.
-The Verification of Attendance rosters will be available beginning the second week of the semester.
-The purpose of these rosters is to verify enrollment in the courses you teach and to resolve enrollment discrepancies as well as to report students who are doing poorly.
+You will receive an email from the Office of the Registrar regarding Verification of Attendance Rosters at the beginning of the second week of classes for the semester.
+The purpose of these rosters is to verify enrollment in the courses you teach and to resolve enrollment discrepancies.
 You are expected to verify and submit the on-line roster by Monday of the sixth week of classes.
 It is particularly important to check early in the semester that everyone who is attending is actually enrolled in the class, and to inform the Registrar of students who are enrolled but not attending.

 Final Grade Rosters